Latter-Day Pamphlets: Reception and influence

 Cartoon by Richard Doyle in Punch, 18, 1850.
 Top (L-R): John Russell, Carlyle, Robert Peel, Benjamin Disraeli.
 Bottom (L-R): Godefroi Cavaignac, Alphonse de Lamartine, Louis Philippe I, Napoleon III.

-Hale White remarked that upon publication of the Pamphlets, "almost all the reviews united in a howl of execration".
+The writer Hale White remarked that upon publication of the Pamphlets, "almost all the reviews united in a howl of execration".
 David Masson said that never before "was there a publication so provocative of rage, hatred and personal malevolence."
 Carlyle's biographer David Alec Wilson wrote that since the "letters of Junius, nothing so sensational in politics had been printed in England".